KMDLabs/LabsNotary/README.md

 To HARD reset a coins wallet: `./walletreset.sh <coin>`

 Hard reset will send the entire balance to yourself, then remove all transactions that are not this transaction from the wallet after it has been confirmed.
-Might look at changing this to after it has been notarised?

 To SOFT reset a KMDs wallet (works with ac by specifying -ac_name=): `komodo-cli cleanwallettransactions`

-Soft reset is generally what you will use.
-This mode, simply removes all txs from that wallet database that are all spent.
-It means you lose transaction history, but also keeps the node able to build txs in a speedy manner, very important for notarisaions. :)
+For stats you have multiple options:
+    -> `stats.sh` based off webworker01's script

+    -> `py_scripts/stats.py` this uses getNotarisationsFromBlock RPC, thansk to smk762 and Alright.

+    -> `py_scripts/notarypay_stats.py` this tallys notarypay coinbase payments, works on ac_notarypay chains only.

+To list internal iguana information such as revcmask and bestmask use:
+    `checkmasks <chain> or <maskhex>`

 The install scripts come with the tools: